fieldtrip/website/workshop/toolkit2020.md

 ### Q&A sessions

 During the Q&A following the lectures we will go through the questions collected in the shared Google doc.
-This will be an interactive session and you can also ask your questions here or contribute to the discussion.
+This will be an interactive session and you can also directly ask your questions here or contribute to the discussion.

 During the Q&A sessions following each hands-on we will do a run-through of the tutorial, explaining what you should have seen (in case it did not work for you) and answer questions that arose during the hands-on.
 This will be an interactive session and we expect you to contribute.

 You can find the links to the shared Q&A documents in the Google calendar.
-We will also post all important links for each on-going session in Slack and at the top of this document.
+We will also post all important links for each on-going session in Slack and at the top of this document (_i.e., the shared "practical notes" Google doc_).

 #### Links to shared Q&A documents